jeti20/Grafana--Loki--Promtail/README.md

 ## **Promtail Node1 Node2**

+To make Promail work we have to downoland binary file wihich runs protmail and the cofiguration which provides informations under what IP Loki Server is and there send data.
- Go again to release page  https://github.com/grafana/loki/releases/ find iteresting  u binary file with promtail**
+<br/>First downoland the binary file Go again to release page https://github.com/grafana/loki/releases/ find iteresting  u binary file with promtail**

 ![image](https://github.com/jeti20/Loki---Promtail---Grafana/assets/61649661/b65fe713-e034-4894-9b78-80f83f803d41)